MarcoGorelli/polars-plugins-tutorial/docs/prerequisites.md

 have a pair of arrays, one holding values and another one holding booleans indicating whether each value is valid or not.
 If a value appears as `null` to you, then there's no guarantee about what physical number is behind it!
-It was `42` here, but it could well be `43` in another example.
+It was `42` here, but it could well be `43`, or any other number, in another example.

 ## What's a chunk?